outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

       - what is transformation cost/potential between objects
       - what is divergence distance between generative paths for each object
       - what is the probable function linking these variables, given that it is an adjacent transform of a square (related function type), & a distant transform of a manifold (unrelated function type)?
+    - how does a system become overwhelmed with variance (in various forms, including randomness), does it have outlets like interfaces with other systems to delegate variance

 ## Change Analysis